theraaajj/fastapi-sqlalchemy-alembic/README.md

 http://12.0.0.1:8000/docs in your browser.
 This provides an interactive Swagger UI where you can test all the API endpoints directly.

 ---

-With the `README.md` file created, the core project is 100% complete.

-Shall we tackle the optional bonus feature of adding filtering to the `GET /users` endpoint next?